-- 65. Shari Pollesch is an attorney who currently maintains a law office in Brighton, Michigan, as a member of Burchfield Park & Pollesch PC. - of the legal firm of Burchfield Park & Pollesch PC (or its predecessors), hereinafter "BP&P." - 67.
+- 65. Shari Pollesch is an attorney who currently maintains a law office in Brighton, Michigan, as a member of Burchfield Park & Pollesch PC. - 66.
+Ms. Pollesch was, at all relevant times, a member, owner, and/or employee of the legal firm of Burchfield Park & Pollesch PC (or its predecessors), hereinafter "BP&P." - 67.
 Respondent became acquainted with Ms. Pollesch in the late 1990's and became close personal friends with her in the early 2000's. - 68.
 During their friendship respondent regularly socialized with Ms. Pollesch, including but not limited to: - a.
 Respondent and Ms. Pollesch belonged to the same book club, which met monthly, with Ms. Pollesch joining the club at respondent's invitation - b.
 Respondent and Ms. Pollesch went to each other's cottages with the book club - c.
 Respondent and Ms. Pollesch went to each other's cottages on a number of occasions in addition to the trips with the book club - d.
 Respondent went on ski vacations with Ms. Pollesch, both to northern Michigan and to the western United States - e.
 Respondent traveled to Washington, D.C., with Ms. Pollesch - f.
 Respondent played in an adult concert band with Ms. Pollesch for several years